-Add the wine to the pan and allow to cook about 3 minutes until reduced by half.
+Add the wine to the pan and allow to cook for about 3 minutes until reduced by half.
 Wow, the smell is intoxicating!
-Wine just smells so good when it’s cooking.
+The wine smells so good when it’s cooking.

-Now add the chicken stock, crushed tomato, and diced tomato.
+Now add the chicken stock, crushed tomato, diced tomato, capers, and olives.
 Stir and add the chicken back into the pan.
 Try to carefully push the chicken down so it is under the sauce.

 Cook for 1 hour at a slight simmer.
 Remove the chicken from the pan and let cool for a few minutes.